docelic/Viper/README.md

 In summary, to perform the installation, you will:

 1. Find a suitable Devuan GNU+Linux, Debian GNU, or Ubuntu machine to use as Viper install server
-1. Note the machine's hostname
-1. Find name of the network interface on which Viper's DHCP server will be listening
-1. Install required packages: `apt install slapd ldap-utils libfile-find-rule-perl libnet-ldap-perl libtext-csv-xs-perl liblist-moreutils-perl isc-dhcp-server-ldap make sudo libyaml-perl apache2`
-1. Configure a network interface or an alias to listen on IP 10.0.1.1/24 for one client.
-This must be done to load test data and have DHCP server start properly: `ifconfig eth0:1 inet 10.0.1.1 netmask 255.255.255.0`
+1. Configure one network interface (can be an alias) to listen on 10.0.1.1/24: `ifconfig eth0:1 inet 10.0.1.1 netmask 255.255.255.0`.
+This must be done to load test data and have DHCP server start properly with default config
+1. Install required packages: `slapd ldap-utils libfile-find-rule-perl libnet-ldap-perl libtext-csv-xs-perl liblist-moreutils-perl isc-dhcp-server-ldap make sudo libyaml-perl apache2`
 1. Verify and run script `scripts/viper-setup.sh`, or manually execute lines from it
 1. Make final adjustments to config files if necessary
 1. Restart OpenLDAP